Directional first order approach for a class of bilevel programs: Conclusion

 \section{Conclusion}

-It is known that for (BP) with nonconvex lower level program, the classical first order approach usually fails and the value function approach, as well as the combined approach, leads to nonsmooth optimization programs with degenerate constraint system.
-In this paper, we propose a directional first order approach for deriving necessary optimality conditions for (BP).
+It is known that for (\ref{BP}) with nonconvex lower level program, the classical first order approach usually fails and the value function approach, as well as the combined approach, leads to nonsmooth optimization programs with degenerate constraint system.
+In this paper, we propose a directional first order approach for deriving necessary optimality conditions for (\ref{BP}).
 When the lower level program is convex, this approach recovers the classical first order approach by taking zero as the direction.
-And for (BP) with nonconvex lower level program, our analysis demonstrated that the first order approach works over some directional neighborhood in the presented nonconvex setting.
-Hence, we obtain an equivalent single level reformulation for general (BP) without the value function.
-Applying the directional optimality theory, some usual constraint qualifications can be applied to establish KKT conditions for (BP).
-On the other hand, the application of our approach is limited by the assumption of existence of a nonzero critical direction
+And for (\ref{BP}) with nonconvex lower level program, our analysis demonstrated that the first order approach works over some directional neighborhood in the presented nonconvex setting.
+Hence, we obtain an equivalent single level reformulation for general (\ref{BP}) without the value function.
+Applying the directional optimality theory, some directional constraint qualifications can be applied to establish directional KKT conditions for (\ref{BP}).
+On the other hand, the application of our approach is limited by the assumption of existence of a non-ascent direction.